Updates

 Why Alloy Is the Best Magic Patterns Alternative

-Magic Patterns captures components that must be assembled manually, while Alloy captures complete product screens that are ready to modify immediately.
+Magic Patterns captures components that must be assembled manually, while Alloy is a Cloud Agent that captures pixel-perfect product screens that match your real application and are ready to modify immediately.

 When teams already have a live product, the fastest path to insight is starting from what exists, not rebuilding it.
 Alloy captures your actual product interface with one click.
-Fewer steps and a streamlined interface make it faster to go from idea to stakeholder-ready prototype, with less room for error along the way.
+Fewer steps and a focused interface make it faster to go from idea to stakeholder-ready session, with less room for error along the way.

 That difference matters most when speed, accuracy, and clarity outweigh the need for component-level control or code export.